zwave-js/node-zwave-js/packages/serial/api.md

     _transform(chunk: any, encoding: string, callback: TransformCallback): void;
 }

-// Warning: (ae-missing-release-tag) "DeserializingMessageConstructor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DeserializingMessageConstructor" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type DeserializingMessageConstructor<T extends Message> = new (host: ZWaveHost, options: MessageDeserializationOptions) => T;

-// Warning: (ae-missing-release-tag) "expectedCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "expectedCallback" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function expectedCallback<TSent extends Message>(typeOrPredicate: FunctionType | typeof Message | ResponsePredicate<TSent>): TypedClassDecorator<Message>;

-// Warning: (ae-missing-release-tag) "expectedResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "expectedResponse" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const expectedResponse: <TTarget extends Message>(typeOrPredicate: FunctionType | typeof Message | ResponsePredicate<Message>) => TypedClassDecorator<TTarget>;

-// Warning: (ae-missing-release-tag) "FunctionType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "FunctionType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export enum FunctionType {